Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy

 where $\mu=(\mu_1,\mu_2,...,\mu_N)$ and $S=(S_1,S_2,...,S_N)$. \end{definition}

-Suppose $\ell(Z_i,w)$ is $R$-sub-Gaussian for any $w\in \mathcal{W}$ with respect to $Z_i,\forall i \in [N]$, i.e., $\mathbb{E}[\exp(\lambda(\ell(w,Z_i)-\mathbb{E}\ell(w,Z_i)))]\leq \exp(\frac{\lambda^2 R^2}{2})$, based on the results of~\cite{DBLP:journals/entropy/BarnesDP22}, we can immediately have the below lemma: \begin{lemma}[Information-theoretic generalization bound for federated learning] where $I(S_i;W)$ represents the mutual information between the local training dataset $S_i$ and the learned global model $W$.
+Suppose $\ell(Z_i,w)$ is $R$-sub-Gaussian for any $w\in \mathcal{W}$ with respect to $Z_i,\forall i \in [N]$, i.e., $\mathbb{E}[\exp(\lambda(\ell(w,Z_i)-\mathbb{E}\ell(w,Z_i)))]\leq \exp(\frac{\lambda^2 R^2}{2})$, based on the results of~\cite{DBLP:journals/entropy/BarnesDP22}, we can immediately have the below lemma: \begin{lemma}[Information-theoretic generalization bound for federated learning] where $I(W;S_i)$ represents the mutual information between the local training dataset $S_i$ and the learned global model $W$.
 This result implies that reducing the dependency between the global model and datasets $\{S_i\}_{i=1}^N$ can avoid overfitting and improve the generalization of FL, aligning with our intuition. \end{lemma}

 In the following, we develop the generalization analysis of models trained in CFL and DFL based on over-the-air computation techniques~\cite{DBLP:journals/jsac/DuJJSH23} over noisy channels.
 In this paper, we assume that devices update models via stochastic gradient descent (SGD) and they only transmit models over Additive White Gaussian Noise (AWGN) channels.
-Notice that our results can be generalized to other settings if we assume that perfect channel state information is available~\cite{DBLP:journals/jsac/DuJJSH23}.
-The update rules of two scenarios will be introduced below.
+The update rules of the two scenarios will be introduced below.